Astro-rajesh/Astro-rajesh.github.io/_pages/forced_dynamo_fmode.md

 ## The Scientific Question

-> **Can magnetic fields beneath the solar surface leave measurable signatures on the $f$-mode?**
+> **Does a dynamo-generated large-scale magnetic field affect the *f*-mode?**

-This question motivated the project.
+This is the central question addressed in this work.

 ---